alexarXu/Lazor_Project/README.md

 ## How to use the project?
 To get the solutions of the Lazor boards, you just need to input a .bff file,
 - Then!
-The solution will be magically displayed! (in two formats)
+The solution will be magically displayed! (in two formats)/ All you need is to make your own .bff file, then store in a specific file./ And then input your folder path in the main.py for detecting all the .bff files /
+- Then!
+Just wait for the solutions!

 ## What is a .bff file?
 .bff file is a kind of setting files that you need to describe the Lazor settings.\